 Vaginal tissues, like skin, are made up of collagen fibers.
 And just like skin, vaginal laxity is a real concern.
 Women may be embarrassed talking about it, but its impact affects not just their sexual satisfaction but their overall quality of life as well.
-It doesn’t have to be that way anymore, with non-surgical vaginal treatment as an option.
+It doesn’t have to be that way anymore, with non-surgical vaginal laxity treatments as an option.

 How Does Viveve Treat Vaginal Laxity?